 - The tides of life (via your emotions) pulling you out to sea or washing you on shore

-Use this generalized three-pronged approach to create your version of continual upward movement:
+Try this generalized three-pronged approach to influence your version of daily investment in continual upward movement:

 - Train and develop your mind